katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/screen-recorder-videos.md

 ---
-title: "Screen Recorder"
+title: "Record Screen-based Videos"
 sidebar: katalon_studio_docs_sidebar
-permalink: katalon-studio/docs/screen-recorder-videos.html
+permalink: katalon-studio/docs/record-screen-based-videos.html
 ---

+You can record and watch videos to see what went wrong with failed tests.

+> Notes
+> * You can only record videos for Web UI testing.

+Katalon Studio version **7.8 onwards** supports screen-based recording and [browser-based recording](katalon-studio/docs/record-browser-based-videos.html).
+Screen-based recording allows you to see tests run in a local machine while browser-based recording enables you to see tests run in console mode.

+## Activate Screen-based Recorder

-Screen Recorder captures and records what is happening on the computer screen when running a test.
+Screen-based Recorder captures and records what is happening on the computer screen when running a test.
 The function can be used with Chrome, Firefox, Safari, Microsoft Edge, or IE.

-Screen Recorder is currently available for single Test Suite execution only.
-To record parallel executions, please see [Browser-based Video Recorder](https://docs.katalon.com/katalon-studio/docs/screenshots-videos.html#browser-based-video-recorder).
+Screen-based Recorder is currently available for single Test Suite execution only.
+To record parallel executions, please see [Browser-based Recorder](katalon-studio/docs/record-browser-based-videos.html).

 We recommend the [K-Lite Codec](https://www.codecguide.com/download_kl.htm) to play the recorded screen-based video.

-## Configure Screen Recorder
+## Configure Screen-based Recorder

 Follow guidelines below to record the screen: